With Ethiopia on brink of escalation, diplomacy in doubt

 “The highly aggressive rhetoric on both sides regarding the fight for Mekele is dangerously provocative and risks placing already vulnerable and frightened civilians in grave danger,” United Nations human rights chief Michelle Bachelet said.
 The allegation that Tigray leaders were hiding among civilians “does not then give the Ethiopian state carte blanche to respond with the use of artillery in densely populated areas.”

 A year before taking power in Ethiopia and introducing reforms to win the Nobel Peace Prize, Abiy successfully defended a PhD thesis in conflict resolution.
-Now he sits in Africa’s diplomatic capital and rejects calls for dialogue.
+Now he sits in Africa’s diplomatic capital, home of the African Union, and rejects calls for dialogue.

 Meanwhile, a powerful voice in efforts for dialogue, the United States, is in disarray as the Trump administration remains focused on internal politics after losing the November election — and after President Donald Trump infuriated Ethiopia with comments on a separate issue this year.